Black Swan Events and Investing, Explained

 The Takeaway

-For long-term investors, the prudent stance on black swan events is to acknowledge their existence, build some protection into your investment portfolio to mitigate potential damage, and be ready to take full advantage of the inevitable market upturn once the black swan flies away.
-Continuing to invest during a recession can pay off in the long run.
+For long-term investors, the prudent stance on black swan events is to acknowledge their existence, build some protection into your investment portfolio to help mitigate potential damage, and be ready to take full advantage of a market upturn once the black swan flies away.

 Photo credit: iStock/by Martin Nancekievill